algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

-Check if the child node moves away from the target in relation to a parent node.
+Check if the child node moves away from the target in relation to a parent node and return a booleen.

 ```cs
 public static bool IsMovingAway(Tank[] parent, Tank[] child, Tank[] target)